 Sharing your concerns by telling someone you trust, such as a friend or relative or your own or your relative’s GP or care worker if they have one may also lead to action being taken.
 Additional advice can also be gained by contact the Older People’s Advocacy Alliance.

 Alternatively, our team can listen to your concerns and can help signpost you to the most appropriate authorities to deal with your concerns.
-Calls to our legal helpline are entirely confidential and if necessary you can be put straight through to a specialist lawyer who can discuss what your next steps should be.
+Calls to our legal client services team are entirely confidential and if necessary you can be put straight through to a specialist lawyer who can discuss what your next steps should be.